 Yes, kids, I do.

 During the Christmas to Spring Break season, you can see whales during migration season from the beaches.
-Now that would be cool for my Arizona kids to witness.
+Now that would be cool for my Virginia kids to witness.

-And you can bet we won’t forget the shave ice!
+And you can bet we won’t forget the shaved ice!

 Kauai is a favorite because it is the least touched island.